hrbrmstr/mqtt/README.md

 distribution of information to one or many receivers.
 Tools are provided to interoperate with ‘MQTT’ message brokers in R.

+## What You Need To Get This Working

+You need to install the [`mosquitto` libraries](https://mosquitto.org/download/) and ensure they’re on your system `PATH` so R can find them.
+This will be easier in the future, but coarse for the moment.

+For macOS, that’s as easy as:

+    brew install mosquitto

+For Debian/Ubuntu, it will be something like:

+    sudo apt install libmosquitto-dev

+For Windows folks: install Linux or get a mac ;-) Seriously, I’m hoping to have support for that soon.

 ## Current Functionality

 You can subscribe to a topic on a server over plaintext.
 No